bhawtin6/Traffic-Simulator/README.txt

 Simulates a 4-way intersection where cars approach and obey traffic lights.
 Cars also respect one another and avoid colliding with cars in front of them.
 Cars move gracefully, and gently accelerate/decelerate according to their situation.
+Download 2021-05-31 23-20-11.mkv for a video preview

 FILES INCLUDED:
 	simulator.h